Macroolithus: Coloration

 Some specimens of M. yaotunensis preserve traces of the reddish brown pigment protoporphyrin and the blue-green pigment biliverdin, the same pigments used in the eggs of many modern birds.
 The eggs were most likely an intense blue-green color, as shown by the predominance of biliverdin in the shell.
-The purpose of the coloration is uncertain, but in modern birds it can serve as coloration or as a post-mating sexual signal.
+The purpose of the coloration is uncertain, but in modern birds it can serve as camouflage or as a post-mating sexual signal.
 Colored eggs are also correlated with active paternal care in modern birds, lending further support to the hypothesis that oviraptorid males cared for their eggs.

 Names and etymology

 The name Macroolithus is derived from the Greek roots macro- (meaning "large") and oolithus (meaning "stone egg"), the conventional suffix for oogenus names.
 Its Chinese name (巨形蛋 Jùxíng dàn) similarly translates to "giant egg".
 The oospecific epiphets yaotunensis (窑屯 yáotún) and lashuyuanensis (腊树园 Làshùyuán) honor the localities where those oospecies were originally discovered (the Yaotun and Lashuyuan districts of Guangdong, respectively), affixing the Latin suffix -ensis to denote the place of origin; the name mutabilis is Latin for changeable.
 When he named "Oolithes" rugustus, Yang (1965) did not give the etymology of rugustus, but the Chinese form (粗皮 cūpí) translates to "rough skin".